Android: Session Handling

 Log the User Out

-To log the user out, you remove their credentials and navigate them to the login screen.
+To log the user out, it is normally enough to remove their credentials and navigate them back to the login screen.
 When using a Credentials Manager you do that calling